Casual consequences: the impact of non-standard employment

 - Laß I and Wooden M. 2017.
 Measurement, prevalence and the socio-demographic structure of non-standard employment: the Australian case.
 Paper presented at the IZA Labor Statistics Workshop on the Changing Structure of Work, Bonn, 29-30 June 2017.

-- McVicar D, Wooden M, and Fok Y-K. Contingent employment and labour market pathways: bridge or trap?
-IZA Discussion Paper no. 10768, Institute of Labor Economics, Bonn, May 2017.
+- McVicar D, Wooden M and Fok Y-K. 2017.
+Contingent employment and labour market pathways: bridge or trap?
+IZA Discussion Paper no. 10768, Institute of Labor Economics, Bonn, May.
 [Also presented at the Understanding Society Scientific Conference, University of Essex, 11-13 July, 2017.]

-- Mooi-Reci I and Wooden, M. Casual employment and long-term wage outcomes.
-Paper presented at the Conference of the European Society of Population Economics, Berlin, June 16-18, 2016, and the Australian Conference of Economists, Adelaide, July 11-13, 2016.
+- Mooi-Reci I and Wooden, M. 2016.
+Casual employment and long-term wage outcomes.
+Paper presented at the30th European Society for Population Economics Conference, Berlin, June 16-18.
+[Also presented at the Australian Conference of Economists, Adelaide, July 11-13, 2016.]

 - Inga Laß, Research Fellow, Melbourne Institute, University of Melbourne